opencog/sensory/DesignNotes-I.md

    (SomeAtom)
    (PredicateNode "some key"))
 ```
-This breaks the strict 3-ary for, of `SetValueLink` but I guess thats
+This breaks the strict 3-ary for, of `SetValueLink` but I guess that's
 OK?
 The same breakage is needed for `set-value!`

 #### Alternative `execute!`